-Fig. 5.2: Fig. 2.
-COSMO surface of the isolated Polyether ether ketone (PEEK) monomer.
+Fig. 5.2: COSMO surface of the isolated Polyether ether ketone (PEEK) monomer.

-- (1) Construct a trimer from 3 units of the monomer - (2) Cap the ends of the outer two monomers with methyl groups - (3) Optimize the geometry of the trimer with ADF - (4) Do a single point COSMO calculation - (5) Generate the σ -profile for only the central unit of the trimer
+- (2) Cap the ends of the outer two monomers with methyl groups - (3) Optimize the geometry of the trimer with ADF - (4) Do a single point COSMO calculation - (5) Generate the $\sigma$ -profile for only the central unit of the trimer

-This method provides the σ -profile of a monomer surrounded by two copies of itself on either side.
+This method provides the $\sigma$ -profile of a monomer surrounded by two copies of itself on either side.
 Though perhaps longer polymer chains could be considered in the determination of the "average monomer," the trimer representation was found to be sufficiently accurate for calculating various thermodynamic properties while not being exorbitantly expensive in the ADF step.
 In cases where this monomer representation fails to capture the behavior of the polymer, the following alternative procedures are possible:

-- Generating a structure from a longer polymer chain and taking the "average monomer" σ -profile as an average of the σ -profiles of all of the interior monomers - Sampling the conformational space of the polymer and using different structures for different problems (e.g., a polymer with a possible intramolecular H-bond may exhibit this internal H-bonding in a neutral solvent but not in a more polar one)
+- Generating a structure from a longer polymer chain and taking the "average monomer" $\sigma$ -profile as an average of the $\sigma$ -profiles of all of the interior monomers - Sampling the conformational space of the polymer and using different structures for different problems (e.g., a polymer with a possible intramolecular H-bond may exhibit this internal H-bonding in a neutral solvent but not in a more polar one)